anttih/Sham/index.md

     $waken->got('__sleep')->once(); // true
     $waken->got('__wakeup')->once(); // true

-Stubbed method return values are preserved, but side effects and exceptions are not.
+Stubbed method return values and exceptions are preserved but side effects are not.
 This is because they are implemented with anonymous functions and PHP can't serialize those.